|Click to view|

 Anyway, Dandi Daley Mackall definitely has the writing skills to try her hand at any genre she chooses.
 I'm so glad I gave With Love a try, and I look forward to seeing what else she'll be doing in the upcoming future!

-Disclaimer: I received a complimentary copy of this novel from the publisher in exchange for an honest review.
+Disclaimer: This is an Amazon affiliate link, and I received a complimentary copy of this novel from the publisher in exchange for an honest review.